INTRODUCTION

 unless within a 20 mph speed limit.
 In most other circumstances, reflectorisation alone will be

 satisfactory.
-However, some signs are sited where they will not receive
+However, some signs are sited where they will not receive adequate illumination

 from headlamps, and it might then be prudent to provide internal or external lighting regardless